If you want to hammer your quads and build stronger and bigger thighs using the barbells, this blog is for you.

 1. Barbell Front Squat

-Level | Focus |
+| Level | Focus |

-Intermediate | Strength, Balance, and Hypertrophy |
+| Intermediate | Strength, Balance, and Hypertrophy |

-A study has shown that front squats may be more beneficial than back squats for individuals with knee problems such as meniscus tears and for long-term joint health.1Gullett JC, Tillman MD, Gutierrez GM, Chow JW.
+Front squats are also more beneficial than back squats for individuals with knee problems (such as meniscus tears) and for long-term joint health.2 Gullett JC, Tillman MD, Gutierrez GM, Chow JW.
 A biomechanical comparison of back and front squats in healthy trained individuals.
 J Strength Cond Res.
 2009 Jan;23(1):284-92. doi: 10.1519/JSC.0b013e31818546bb.
 PMID: 19002072.

 - Stand upright with your feet wider than hip-width apart and toes pointing slightly out (15-20 degrees).

-- Maintain a neutral spine position, brace your core, inhale and lower into a deep squat.
+- Maintain a neutral spine position, brace your core, inhale, and lower into a deep squat.

 - Pause for a second, and pressing through your heels, return to the standing position.
-This will be your one rep!
+This will be your one rep.

 Suggested sets and reps: Perform three to four sets of eight to 12 reps.